Opportunity Cost: The Invisible Cost of Financing – TMA 043

 You can reduce your opportunity cost by earning a higher rate on your cash or paying lower rates on financing.
 Either will increase the spread and give you a greater advantage.
 Remember that having cash to use as collateral is one of the surest ways to pay lower rates on financing, so it benefits you in both ways.

-To earn a higher return on your cash, consider using high cash value whole life insurance, which grows at rates easily 10X other liquid cash accounts.
+To earn a higher return on your cash, consider using high cash value whole life insurance.
+For more information get our free 20-minute guide: Privatized Banking The Unfair Advantage.

 Even if you pay a higher interest rate than you can earn, having cash at your disposal gives you control.
 You’re in a more comfortable, relaxed position to think more clearly, make better decisions, and enjoy life more.